Execution is the real problem in crypto

 The market is fragmented by design

-Liquidity for the same instrument sits across dozens of venues: centralized exchanges, decentralized exchanges, aggregators, OTC desks, cross-chain bridges.
-No two venues have the same API, the same fee model, the same order types, or the same reliability characteristics.
-An order book on one exchange is a different object from an order book on another, even for the same pair.
+Liquidity for one instrument is scattered across dozens of venues — centralized exchanges, DEXs, aggregators, OTC desks, cross-chain bridges.
+No two of them share an API, a fee model, or the same set of order types, and they certainly don't break in the same way.
+An order book on one exchange isn't really the same kind of object as the order book on another, even when it's nominally the same pair.

 State is inconsistent by default

-- The order reaches the venue — or does not.
+- The order reaches the venue.
+Or it doesn't.

-- The order fills, partially or fully, in some order that may or may not match the system's view of time.
+- The order fills — partially or fully — in a sequence that may or may not line up with your system's view of when things happened.

 - They keep state local.
-The system's own state store is the source of truth for trading decisions.
-The venues are authoritative only for their own slice.
+Your own state store is the source of truth for trading decisions.
+A venue is only authoritative about its own slice of the world, nothing more.

 Venues fail in asymmetric ways

-- An exchange accepts orders but delays fills by 10 seconds.
+- An exchange keeps accepting orders but quietly delays the fills by ten seconds.

-- An exchange acknowledges an order, then later denies it ever received it.
+- An exchange acks an order, then later acts like it never saw it.

-- An exchange's WebSocket reports one position while its REST API reports another.
+- An exchange's WebSocket feed shows you one position while its REST endpoint shows another.

-- An exchange's rate limit kicks in during a market move — exactly when the system needs to act.
+- An exchange's rate limit trips right in the middle of a fast move — exactly when you need to be doing something.

 The hot path must be dumb

-In a well-designed execution system, the hot path — the path from signal to order — is as simple as possible.
-It does not validate deeply.
-It does not reconcile.
-It does not think.
-It checks a small set of invariants, submits the order, and records what it did.
+In a well-built execution system the hot path — signal to order — should be as boring as you can make it.
+It doesn't validate deeply, it doesn't reconcile, and it definitely doesn't sit there thinking.
+It checks a handful of invariants, fires the order, and writes down what it just did.
+That's it.

-Everything else runs in the cold path: reconciliation, exposure calculation, P&L, monitoring, compliance.
-The cold path is allowed to be slow, durable, and complex.
-The hot path is fast, narrow, and allowed to fail, because the cold path is watching.
+Everything else lives on the cold path — reconciliation, exposure, P&L, monitoring, compliance.
+The cold path gets to be slow, durable, and as complicated as it needs to be.
+The hot path stays fast and narrow, and it's allowed to fail, precisely because the cold path is sitting behind it watching.

 The edge is in the architecture

 Strategies get copied.
 Models get replicated.
-The public information edge in crypto is thin and getting thinner.
-What does not get copied is the execution architecture — because it is invisible, it is expensive to build, and it takes years of production incidents to tune.
+The public information edge in crypto is thin and getting thinner by the month.
+The one thing nobody copies is your execution architecture — it's invisible from the outside, expensive to build, and it only really gets good after years of production incidents have beaten the rough edges off it.

 Alpha compounds through execution.
 Bad execution subtracts more than good signals add.